 (Note: Students can write this answer as per their personal experiences.)

 Does this poem have a rhyme scheme?
 Poetry that does not have an obvious rhythm or rhyme is called ‘free verse’.

-No, this poem does not have a rhyme scheme as the sentences do not have rhyme-like sounds.
-It is written in free verse that has no set pattern of rhyming words towards the end of each sentence.
+No, this poem does not have a rhyme scheme as the sentences do not have rhyming words.
+It is written in free verse with no set pattern of rhyming words towards the end of each sentence.

 The NCERT Solutions for Class 10 English available at BYJU’S is a great way to master the fundamental topics.
 To get a good hold on the chapter, students can use these solutions based on their needs.
-The Chapter 8 covers many literary meanings, so a thorough preparation is required in order to score well in the board exams.
+Chapter 8 requires thorough preparation to score well in the board exams.
 The PDF version of NCERT Solutions for Class 10 English can be downloaded using the links provided below.
-The brief summary of the prose and poem covered in the Chapter 8 of NCERT Solutions for Class 10 English are given here.
+Brief summaries of the prose lesson and poem covered in Chapter 8 of NCERT Solutions for Class 10 English are given here.

 Mijbil the Otter (Prose)

 In this chapter, Class 10 students learn how Gavin Maxwell travelled to Southern Iraq in 1956 as he wanted to keep an otter as a pet and discussed the same with his friend.
 His friend sent him an otter as he stayed in Basra for a few days.
 He christened the little otter as “Mijbil” and he would watch in amazement while the otter played different games.
 When he took Mijbil to London and went for a walk, people would make wild guesses while trying to identify it.
 Some people’s guesses ranged from a baby seal, a squirrel, a walrus, a beaver, a bear cub, a leopard, a hippo to a brontosaurus.